Warus15/JavaAcademy/README.md

 task.TechnicalTask: Class that is responsible for loading data file and creating instance of Solution class, to solve problem for each sentence in file.

 task.Solution: This class contains whole logic of project.
-It is responsible for dividing words into groups, gathering results and sending them back to main screen.
+It is responsible for dividing words into groups, gathering results and displaying them.

 task.WordGroup: Class that represents group of words.